LittleTimmy52/OpenComputers/AddressToFile/README.md

 getAddrFromFile \<pathOfAddressFile> \<componentName> \<pathOfFileToInsertIn>

 ## ToDo
-possibly consolidate into one script
+possibly consolidate into one script.